Weakly-Popular and Super-Popular Matchings with Ties and Their Connection to Stable Matchings: Computing large -popular matchings

-Dudycz et al. \cite{smti1.5inapprox} have shown the following result.
+We utilise that \cite{smti1.5inapprox} have shown the following result.

-\begin{theorem}[Dudycz et al.\cite{smti1.5inapprox}] If the strong-UGC or the SSEH holds, then for any $\varepsilon >0$, it is NP-hard to distinguish for a bipartite graph $G=(U,W,E)$ with $|U|=|W|=n$ the following two cases: \begin{itemize} \item There is a maximal matching in $G$ of size at most $(\frac{1}{2}+\varepsilon )n$ or \item every maximal matching in $G$ has at least $(1-\varepsilon )n$ edges. \end{itemize} \end{theorem}
+\begin{theorem}[\cite{smti1.5inapprox}] If the strong-UGC or the SSEH holds, then for any $\varepsilon >0$, it is NP-hard to distinguish for a bipartite graph $G=(U,W,E)$ with $|U|=|W|=n$ the following two cases: \begin{itemize} \item There is a maximal matching in $G$ of size at most $(\frac{1}{2}+\varepsilon )n$ or \item every maximal matching in $G$ has at least $(1-\varepsilon )n$ edges. \end{itemize} \end{theorem}